ToshikiNakamura0412/emcl_ros/README.md

 - /emcl_pose (`geometry_msgs/PoseWithCovarianceStamped`)
   - The estimated pose of the robot
 - /tf (`tf2_msgs/TFMessage`)
-  - The tf of the robot
+  - tf (from the global frame to the odom frame)
 - ~\<name>/particle_cloud (`geometry_msgs/PoseArray`)
   - The particle cloud of mcl